Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 ### 2024-01-05 THROUGH 2024-01-07 - Brief description
-worked on having the server send messages to players (chat feature) trying to make a FD_ISSET to a pipe read file descriptor so that a subserver can use a timer and tell the parent server when day/night/voting time cycles are over
+worked on having the server send messages to players (chat feature)

+trying to make a FD_ISSET to a pipe read file descriptor so that a subserver can use a timer and tell the parent server when day/night/voting time cycles are over

+made client read and write and server read and write at the same time during the game but for some reason the select in server blocks server i have to investigate the FD_ISSET to a pipe read compiles and the forking server doesnt crash the game so thats good but i can't test if it works until server goes past the select stage

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.